Voidlax/Voidlax/README.md

 ### hey

-voi, 19, romania. i spend way more time on my pc than is healthy and somehow some of it turns into actual projects
+void, 19, romania. i spend way more time on my pc than is healthy and somehow some of it turns into actual projects

 daily driver is arch on hyprland. i'll spend a whole evening ricing something no one